 Email list hygiene

 Unfortunately, your email list is not valid and up-to-date once and for all.
 You need to regularly clean your list and get rid of all inactive, invalid, and disengaged contacts.
 Establish a consistent schedule, ideally every three months, for identifying and removing such contacts.
 This process also involves defining what disengagement means for you.
 For example, it can be a lack of opens or clicks over a specified period.
 Then, you need to implement sunset policies to automatically remove subscribers who consistently fail to engage.
+A sunset policy is a predefined rule that automatically removes or suppresses subscribers who have not engaged with your emails within a set timeframe.
+For example, anyone who has not opened or clicked in the past six months.

 Pro tip for keeping this resolution: Automate the list cleaning process as much as possible.
 Check if your email marketing platform offers a built-in email verification service to identify inactive subscribers and functionalities to set up automated re-engagement campaigns.
 Schedule quarterly reviews of your list hygiene in your calendar to get notified.
 Don’t forget to adapt your criteria for disengagement as your audience evolves.